severalnines/docs/user-guide/mysql/settings.rst

 	- Collects queries taking longer than *Long Query Time* seconds:
 		- 0 - All queries.
 		- 0.1 - Only queries taking more than 0.1 seconds will be accounted.

-* **Log queries not using indexes?**
-	- Configures ClusterControl behavior on sampling queries without indexes:
-		- Yes - Logs queries which are not using indexes.
-		- No - Ignores queries that are not using indexes (will not be accounted for in *ClusterControl > Query Monitor > Query Outliers*).